COPES3D/synthkat/README.md

 ##Synthetic Categories for Archaeological Vessel Comparison

 Synthkat is a computational initiative to construct flexible, synthetic categories of established ceramic and glass vessel classifications and typologies of the ancient Roman world.
+It will take a collection of different vessel-types, expressed as a set of attributes, and recategorize them to allow for cross-project comparison.
 Project files and algorithms are available for use under the GNU Public License v.
 3.0.

 The current script uses the following libraries:
 - [gensim](https://radimrehurek.com/gensim/)